 Arthur Road is simply named after the Prince Arthur.
 There are plenty of Windsor street names that refer to royalty for obvious reasons.
+The Prince Arthur pub has some lovely green tiles on the doorway.

 Sir Francis Tress Barry, 1st Baronet (1825 – 28 February 1907) made his fortune from a copper mine in Portugal.
 He lived on St Leonard’s Hill and was MP for Windsor from 1890 to 1906.

 It is appropriate that opposite the Bexley Arms is the Vansittart Pub.
-Both of these and the streets that bear their names relate to The Vansittart family (Nicholas Vansittart, 1st Baron Bexley was one of the longest-serving Chancellors of the Exchequer in history.
+Both of these and the streets that bear their names relate to The Vansittart family (Nicholas Vansittart, 1st Baron Bexley was one of the longest-serving Chancellors of the Exchequer in history).

 Haven’t found out anything about this street name yet.